tonsky/sublime-clojure-repl/README.md

 - [x] Clear previous evals on the same line
 - [ ] Clean up formatting of Clojure docstrings
 - [ ] Better formatter for exceptions
+- [ ] Animated progress indicator
+- [ ] Option to choose between Phantoms and Region Annotations
+- [ ] Option to clone session before eval
+- [ ] Match editor line height in lookup popup

+Issues:

 - [ ] When evaling form, source file name gets lost in stacktraces
+- [ ] Eval top-level custom reader tags and stuff with meta
+- [ ] Clean up evals on view close
+- [ ] Line numbers in stacktrace seems to be 0-based

+Productize:

+- [ ] Include syntax highlighting into the package
+- [ ] Move colors into color scheme
+- [ ] Readme
+- [ ] Blog post

 ## Motivation